 The NationBuilder ‘Become a volunteer’ path takes prospective volunteers through a series of seven steps before they become active volunteers in your organization.
-Every step along the way is neatly planned, with responsibilities across and within steps (like contacting prospective phone banking volunteers to enquire about previous calling experience) delegated to specific control panel users.
+Every step of the way is neatly planned, with responsibilities across and within steps (like contacting prospective phone banking volunteers to inquire about previous calling experience) delegated to specific control panel users.
 A few advantages of using paths for volunteer recruitment are:

 • Better targeting — Segmenting a target universe of prospective volunteers plus further targeting based on volunteer skills, reminders sent etc. is made easier.

 • Delegate responsibilities — You can assign responsibilities to specific staffers and volunteers for tasks involved in volunteer recruitment.
 Eg. Assign responsibility for canvassing volunteers to a specific control panel user and phone banking volunteers to another.

 • Brings structure and tracking to a confusing process involving multiple steps.

 A few things to keep in mind before you get started using NationBuilder paths for volunteer recruitment:

 1. Create a volunteer signup page on you website that details the different openings available at your organization.
 Your form should have fields for capturing mobile number and email and volunteers should be able to mark their interest in volunteering for a specific role.
 View sample.

 2. Create a ‘Become a volunteer’ path (or modify your default volunteer path in NationBuilder) with the steps below.